I first wrote this in 2017, but it’s had a run of hits lately. And I’m just making another batch, so an update seemed in order.

 As soon as I cut into it I could immediately tell that I’d cracked the texture problem.
 It was firm and held together perfectly.
-And when I tasted it, it was identical to shop-bought kebabs.
-The slice was firm and even-textured, and it had just the right “bite”.
-The smell and taste were also identical to that of commercial meat.
-Once completely cool, I used my bacon slicer to slice it up into strips.
+And when I tasted it, it was identical to shop-bought kebab meat in both taste, smell, and texture.
+Once it was completely cool, I used my bacon slicer to slice it up into strips.
 The cooked loaf was about 220mm x 110mm x 65mm (i.e. slices were about 2½ inches wide).

 The only fat in this homemade meat comes from the lamb.
-The Asda lamb I bought contains less than 20% fat in the first place, and a lot of that is rendered out during cooking.
-It contains no synthetic fats, and no chemicals for emulsification or preservation.
-Unless Asda is pulling the mother of all scams, when it says “lamb” on the packet it means “lamb” (in any case, you could mince your own if you are a tinfoil hat wearer and really wanted to be certain).
+The Asda lamb I bought contains less than 20% fat in the first place, and a lot of that is rendered out during cooking (which I pour away).
+It contains nothing except lamb and the seasoning.

 I estimate that each homemade kebab weighs in at no more than 800 calories, even on a large naan (less on one of the Asda wraps I mentioned).
 On a pitta it’s closer to 500 calories.
 Indeed, the majority of the calories come from the bread and not the meat.
-It’s no more than a typical meal, and probably healthier since it contains quite a lot of vegetables and not much fat.
+It’s no more than a typical meal, and a lot healthier since it contains a lot of vegetables.

-If you were on a 2,000 calorie diet, you could have one (or even two or three) of these as your main meal without any worries.
+If you were on a 2,000 calorie diet, you could have up to three of these as your main meal without any worries.
 A shop-bought kebab, on the other hand, could contain the full 2,000 calories in one go.

 Could you cook it over a grill like they do in the shops?

 Yes, of course.
 As long as you made sure it was properly cooked as you sliced it, the raw mixture could be formed on a spit, and rotated over or in front of an open flame to cook it.
 I haven’t tried it and have no desire to, but if you packed it tightly and then chilled it I’m sure it would be firm enough to put on a spit.
-Come to think of it, that’s how a takeaway I used to use many years ago did it – I watched him one day taking handfuls of meat mix out of a bowl, forming them into discs, and then throwing them on to the skewer of the large spit as he formed the “elephant leg” a layer at a time.
+Come to think of it, that’s how a takeaway I used to use many years ago did it – I watched him one day taking handfuls of meat mix out of a bowl, forming them into discs, and then throwing them on to the skewer of the large spit as he formed the ‘elephant leg’ a layer at a time.
 If you really, really want to go for the poseur approach, you can buy devices to do it.